 9.1.10 While the enforcement of its provisions is beyond the remit of a Neighbourhood Plan and remains the duty of the Planning Authority (i.e. Northumberland County Council), the existence of a locally well-known and robust Neighbourhood Plan can assist the resolution of issues of planning contravention.
-For example, in the construction period a developer may diverge from the approved plan to the detriment of the site's neighbourhood Plan's provisions will assist early identification of and intervention in such situations that may arise.
+For example, in the construction period a developer may diverge from the approved plan to the detriment of the site's neighbours or the local environment.
+Local knowledge of planning approvals and of the Neighbourhood Plan's provisions will assist early identification of and intervention in such situations that may arise.